dadahcr2/reference/_pages/home.md

     Tracks by Type & Distance
   </summary>

-This may be helpful in identifying event tracks
+This may be helpful in identifying event tracks{: .notice}

 Map Type | Tracks
 :--: | :--